AllisonXY/fraud-detection-web-app/README.md

 b.
 In the terminal, run:
 `npm install react-scripts --save`
 `npm install --save react-bootstrap bootstrap@3`
-`npm install react-bootstrap bootstrap`
+`npm install --save react-hook-form`
 `pip install flask`
+`pip install mysql-connector-python`

 (Make sure to have Python above v3.5, Flask above v2.0)

 3.Create a split terminal to run backend and frontend individually and concurrently:

 ### Frontend:
-Run `cd frontend` then `npm-start`.
+Run `cd frontend` then `npm start`.
 See if the project successfully runnning on http://localhost:3000 without error.
 If need to install packages, run `npm install --save <PACKAGE NAME>` and restart.
 After modification, simply save all and refresh the page.
 No need to restart :)
 ### Backend